 The CICC concept complements existing information sharing mechanisms (as illustrated in Figure 2).
-The table below highlights the functions existing mechanisms provide and how the CICC concept adds value to these mechanisms.5
+The table below highlights the functions provided by existing mechanisms and how the CICC concept adds value to current efforts.

-Existing Functions Added CICC Value Mechanisms Information Sharing and Analysis Centers (ISACs) Sector-specific ISACs are nonprofit, member driven organizations formed by critical infrastructure owners and operators to share all-hazards threat information between government and industry.
+Existing Functions Added CICC Value Mechanisms The second of th Information Sharing and Analysis Centers (ISACs) Sector-specific ISACs are nonprofit, member driven organizations formed by critical infrastructure owners and operators to share all-hazards threat information between government and industry.
 The communications, electricity, and financial sectors each have their own ISACs with a 24/7 watch floor to collect, analyze, and disseminate information on vulnerabilities and threats.
-Add context to classified threat information using private sector Quantify the risk of the threat to the individual sectors as well as the collective threat.
-Identify cross-sector trends by combining inputs from ISACs with other information sources (classified and unclassified) Assist in developing alerts and tools that can be shared back to the ISACs for broader distribution.
-Assess of a threat or vulnerability's consequences to broader critical infrastructure sectors, assistance in developing an alert that can be shared broadly, and tools to help determine if the vulnerability is on a company's system.
-Government- Run Watch Floors Sector-Specific Agencies (SSAs), law enforcement, and the intelligence community run watch floors where they monitor threats and malicious cyber activity; share threat information with relevant stakeholders and partners, and in some instances develop tools or provide technical assistance.
-Examples include: Cybersecurity & Infrastructure Security Agency (CISA) Central (formerly the National Cybersecurity and Communications Integration Center) U.S. Cyber Command NSA's Cybersecurity Directorate Streamline coordination and provide operational tools across government and industry organizations, serving to connect the broader cyber landscape across industries and government intelligence.
-Increase understanding of the sector through private sector insights into how cyber threats could potentially impact company systems and potentially supporting faster declassification and dissemination through existing mechanisms
+Add context to classified threat information using private sector insights.
+Quantify the risk a threat poses to individual sectors and critical infrastructure as a whole.
+Identify cross-sector trends by combining inputs from ISACs with other information sources (classified and unclassified).
+Assist in developing alerts and tools that can be shared back to the ISACs for broader distribution.
+Assess a threat or vulnerability's consequences to broader critical infrastructure sectors, assist in developing an alert that can be shared broadly, and provide tools to help identify vulnerabilities in company systems.
+Government- Run Watch Floors Sector-Specific Agencies (SSAs), law enforcement, and the intelligence community run watch floors to monitor threats and malicious cyber activity; share threat information with relevant stakeholders and partners, and in some instances develop tools or provide technical assistance.
+Examples include: Cybersecurity &amp; Infrastructure Security Agency (CISA) Central (formerly the National Cybersecurity and Communications Integration Center) U.S. Cyber Command NSA's Cybersecurity Directorate Streamline coordination and provide operational tools across government and industry organizations, serving to connect the broader cyber landscape across industries and government intelligence.
+Increase understanding of the sector through private sector insights into how cyber threats could potentially impact company systems and potentially supporting faster declassification and dissemination through existing mechanisms.

-5 Please see references in Appendix C.
+&lt;sup>5 Please see references in Appendix C.